Hazza3100/Twitch-account-creator/README.md

 # How to use
-Put proxies in proxies.txt
+Put proxies in proxies.txt: https://www.webshare.io/?referral_code=27rjvonmaef4

-2captcha key in config, https://2captcha.com?from=13246017
+2captcha key in config: https://2captcha.com?from=13246017

 # About